microtrain/bootcamp/06-CSS/02-SASS.md

 # SASS

 SASS is a a CSS preprocessor is a superset of CSS which means all CSS syntax is considered valid _.scss_ it's a superset because because it extends CSS with programming like capabilities; variables and limited control statements.
 This is advantageous especially when building large front-end frameworks such [Bootstrap](http://getbootstrap.com/) or creating a product with a customizable theme.
-For example, Bootstrap has a deafult shade of red _#dc3545_ <sup>1</sup>.
+For example, Bootstrap has a default shade of red _#dc3545_ <sup>1</sup>.
 If we were to change that color globally we would have to track down every instance of the color and change it manually or we could make a single change to the variable that holds that color.

 ### Install [Sass](http://sass-lang.com/)